 I would like to suggest to the doula who wrote about whether or not doulas should be performing clinical skills that as a doula, doing vaginal checks should not usually be necessary if you are familiar with the emotional signposts of labor (notice I said usually).

 I'm sad to be a member of a profession where this sort of event still happens.
 Of course something can be done and there are several options but empathetic examination and assessment by a gynaecologist who is not a misogynist would be the first step.

 - Phil Watters (at the other end of the world, I'm sorry)

+I recommend that you seek out an OB/GYN physical therapist.
 I have one in the Chicago are who is very good.
 Never give up.

 - JoAnne Lindberg, BirthLink

 This person accepted a risk of around 1 in 3000 that her baby wouldn't get fatal haemorrhagic disease of the newborn, which is virtually untreatable and best prevented (with Vit K).